terjeio/grblHAL/drivers/ESP32/README.md

-## ESP32GrblDriver
+## ESP32 grblHAL driver

-A GrblHAL driver for the ESP32 processor.
+A grblHAL driver for the ESP32 processor.

 *** Preview version ***